-What we thought of the Apple MacBook Air (2020):
+What we thought of the Apple MacBook Air M1:

 Who’s it for: College students who want to replace paper with electronic notes.

-What we thought of the Microsoft Surface Go:
+What we thought of the Microsoft Surface Go 3:

-It also provides class-leading active pen support, with the Surface Pen providing the lowest latency in a Windows 10 tablet, 4,096 levels of pressure sensitivity, and tilt support.
+It also offers class-leading active pen support, with the Surface Pen providing the lowest latency in a Windows 11 tablet, 4,096 levels of pressure sensitivity, and tilt support.
 That means it’s awesome for taking handwritten notes and making quick drawings, something that can certainly come in handy for today’s college students.
-Use Microsoft’s OneNote application, and you can get rid of paper notes forever.

 Who’s it for: College students who don't need to run heavy applications.

-Why we picked the ASUS Chromebook Flip C214:
+Why we picked the Lenovo Chromebook Duet 3:

 Who’s it for: Any college student with a limited budget who wants to take a gaming break from classes and homework.

-What we thought of the Dell G3 Gaming Laptop:
+What we thought of the Dell G15 Gaming Laptop: